hamzehkhazaei/EECS3221_Xv6_CPUSch_Project/README.md

 ## 📤 Your zip file should have a structure like below:

 📦 xv6-cpusched.zip
+├── 📂 xv6-riscv
-│   ├── 📂 xv6-riscv
+│   ├── 📂 kernel
-│   └── 📝 Include all modifications in kernel and test programs in the user directory
+│       └── 📝 includes all your modifications in the kernel │   ├── 📂 user
+│       └── 📝 includes your test programs
+│   └── 📂 mkfs
 ├── 🎥 demo_video.mp4
 │   ├── ⏱️ Duration: 5 minutes maximum
 │   ├── 🖥️ Screen capture with camera